Sycamore School Board of Trustees

 Laura Conder is the President of Chase Student Loans, the fourth largest provider of student loans in the country.
 She has been with Chase and predecessor firms for over 20 years.
 Laura is a native of Arlington Heights, Illinois.
 She moved to the Indianapolis area in 1991, after completing her studies at the Krannert School of Management at Purdue University with degrees in accounting and finance.
 She met her husband, Dan, at Purdue.
 Laura and Dan reside in Carmel with their two daughters, Catherine (Sycamore Class of 2018) and Elizabeth (Sycamore Class of 2021).
 Laura is an active member of Second Presbyterian Church, and she enjoys traveling with her family.

-Wendy Harlow is a philanthropy consultant.
+Wendy Harlow is the Director of Philanthropy Programs for the Indianapolis Museum of Art.
 She has worked in not-for-profit fundraising for over 20 years, specializing in board development and educational institutions.
-She was previously the Executive Director of Development for Butler University before she retired in 2012.
-She and her husband Chris (Cummins Crosspoint) are the parents of Christopher II (Sycamore ’19) and Elizabeth (Sycamore ’21).
+She and her husband Chris (Cummins Inc.) are the parents of Christopher II (Sycamore ’19) and Elizabeth (Sycamore ’21).
 Wendy is a long-time community volunteer, having served in leadership positions with Indy Reads, the Junior League, Kids’ Voice, and the United Way Management & Governance Board.
 She has a BA in English Literature from DePauw University.

 Jeff Hearn is an attorney in private practice focusing on corporate, business and commercial real estate law.
 He received his undergraduate degree from Indiana State University and his J.D. from Drake University.
 Jeff was a member of the Sycamore Board of Trustees from 1995-2003 and from 2005-2011 and has served as both Treasurer and President of the Board.
 He and his wife Sharon are the proud parents of Sycamore alums Lindsay (2002) and Alex (2005).